 Temperature: Warm conditions, 18°-24°C, with a minimum of 10°C

 Watering: Allow the top 2-3 cm of the compost to dry between waterings when the plant is actively growing, usually from spring through autumn.
-Reduce watering frequency in winter when light levels are lower.
+Reduce watering frequency in winter if light levels are lower.

-Soil: Multipurpose compost
+Soil: Multipurpose compost mixed with orchid bark and perlite.

 Tip: This plant is safe around pets, but keep it away from direct sunlight as it might scorch the leaves.
 Cut off any brown or yellowing old fronds at the base, and when repotting choose a pot that just about fits the root ball.